-- A. The journey-level employee must be of the same apprenticeable occupation as the apprentice they are supervising unless otherwise allowed by the Revised Code of Washington (RCW) or the Washington Administrative Code (WAC) and approved by the WSATC. - B. The numeric ratio of apprentices to journey-level employees may not exceed one apprentice per journey-level worker [WAC 296-05-015(5)]. - C. Apprentices will work the same hours as journey-level workers, except when such hours may interfere with related/supplemental instruction. - D. Any variance to the rules and/or policies stated in this section must be approved by the WSATC. - E. The ratio must be described in a specific and clear manner, as to the application in terms of job site, work group, department or plant:

-There shall be not more than one (1) apprentice to every gang from three (3) to six (6) journey level workers.
+- A. The journey-level employee must be of the same apprenticeable occupation as the apprentice they are supervising unless otherwise allowed by the Revised Code of Washington (RCW) or the Washington Administrative Code (WAC) and approved by the WSATC. - B. The numeric ratio of apprentices to journey-level employees may not exceed one apprentice per journey-level worker [WAC 296-05-015(5)]. - C. Apprentices will work the same hours as journey-level workers, except when such hours may interfere with related/supplemental instruction. - D. Any variance to the rules and/or policies stated in this section must be approved by the WSATC. - E. The ratio must be described in a specific and clear manner, as to the application in terms of job site, work group, department or plant: - 1.
+System Operator: Employers employing one (1) or more journey-level system dispatch shall be entitled to one (1) apprentice.
+The second apprentice may be hired when two (2) or more additional journey-level workers are employed. - 2.
+Lineman: The ratio of apprentices to journey-level workers shall not be more than one (1) apprentice to every two (2) journey-level workers, based on the journey-level line workforce of the Sponsor. - 3.
+Utility Wireman and Meterman: Employers employing one (1) or more journey-level meterman and utility wireman shall be entitled to one (1) apprentice.
+The second apprentice may be hired when two (2) or more additional journey-level workers are employed.